 The Little Dataset That Could functions as an outlet/workshop for a young researcher, Alex, who likes asking questions about numbers and, occasionally, finding answers.

-Alex was recently awarded a prestigious $15 grant for her work predicting Angus Deaton’s 2015 Nobel win (from a fellow economics enthusiast, who humors her enough to respond to her article criticisms with his own feedback):
+Please note Alex was awarded a prestigious $15 grant for her work predicting Angus Deaton’s 2015 Nobel win (from a fellow economics enthusiast, who humors her enough to respond to her article criticisms with his own feedback):

-In addition to this Venmo grant, Alex is also very proud of the fact that (using an admittedly flexible definition of authorship) her Erdös Number is 6:
+In addition to this Venmo grant, Alex is also very proud of the fact that (using an admittedly very, very flexible definition of authorship) her Erdös Number is 6: